 Based in Greenville, N.C., Access East, Inc. has made its mission in helping to tie many of those loose ends together, for patients, and for healthcare providers.
-We address the different components of patient care not as separate concerns, but as parts of a greater whole.
-Think of it as whole-person care, a better, more-efficient path to patient-health improvement – and not coincidentally, it typically adds up to financial savings for patients, and their communities, as well.
+We address the different pieces of patient care not as separate concerns, but as parts of a greater whole.
+Think of it as whole-person care, a better, more-efficient path to patient-health improvement – and not coincidentally, it typically adds up to financial savings for patients, and for their communities, as well.

 What We Do

 Our 5013(c)(3) not-for-profit corporation blossomed out of a series of collaborations and partnerships between healthcare organizations devoted to coordinating access to quality care for our region’s most vulnerable, including the chronically ill, the indigent, the underinsured and the uninsured, with the express goal of improving patient health outcomes and controlling healthcare costs.

-Our many dedicated partners include more than 250 primary-care practices across our 27-county service area: Federally Qualified Health Centers (FQHCs), community health centers, health departments, safety-net and social service organizations, and hospitals, including the region’s largest, Vidant Medical Center, in conjunction with the East Carolina University Brody School of Medicine, both in Greenville.
+Our many dedicated partners include more than 250 primary-care practices across our 34-county service area: Federally Qualified Health Centers (FQHCs), community health centers, health departments, safety-net and social service organizations, and hospitals, including the region’s largest, ECU Health Medical Center, in conjunction with the East Carolina University Brody School of Medicine, both in Greenville.

 We achieve our collaborative community-health objectives through three main business lines that together comprise an annual budget of more than $17 million.
 Our funding comes from the North Carolina Division of Health Benefits (NCDHB), plus multiple private charitable organizations and foundations, and individual donations.

 Our Principal Service Lines

 Part of the Access East Uninsured Programs.
-An integrated, coordinated system of donated or reduced-fee healthcare services low-income, uninsured residents of Pitt, Greene, and Beaufort counties.
+An integrated, coordinated system of donated or reduced-fee healthcare services for low-income, uninsured residents of Beaufort, Edgecombe, Greene, Hertford, Martin and Pitt counties.